TheSudheer/Online-Bouquet/README.md

-Certainly!
-Here's a `README.md` file tailored for your project:

----

 # Microservices Demo Application

 This project is a cloud-first microservices demo application designed to showcase the deployment and management of a web-based e-commerce app on Kubernetes.
 Users can browse items, add them to their cart, and proceed to purchase.